All Episodes

 Max Boot of the Council on Foreign Relations has a piece in the Washington Post today.

-Now, before I share with you some of the detail from Max Boot's piece, I want to take you back in time.
+Now, before I share with you some of the detail from Max Boot's piece, I want to take you back in time a year ago, two years ago, three years ago.

-They hated Al Maliki.
+They hated al-Maliki.

 They thought he was a puppet of Bush.